Kong/docs.konghq.com/app/_src/deck/reference/deck_konnect_diff.md

 {% if_version gte:1.16.x %}
 `--no-mask-deck-env-vars-value`
-:  do not mask `DECK_` environment variable values at diff output.
+:  do not mask `DECK_` environment variable values in the diff output.
 {% endif_version %}

 `--include-consumers`